-The following article updates the diffusion index, recession slack index, aggregate recession model, and aggregate peak-trough model through August 2018.
-The current 21-variable model has a diverse set of explanatory variables and is quite robust.
+The following article updates the diffusion indices, recession slack index, aggregate recession model, and aggregate peak-trough model through August 2019.
+The current 26-variable model has a diverse set of explanatory variables and is quite robust.
 Each of the explanatory variables has predictive power individually; when combined, the group of indicators is able to identify early recession warnings from a wide range of diverse market-based, fundamental, technical, and economic sources.

 Please note that past estimates and index values will change whenever the historical data is revised.
 All current and past forecasts and index calculations are based on the latest revised data from the current data set.